cjami/CurrencyConverter/README.md

 Modules can depend on utility testing modules as needed.

+A flat hierarchy is used (with appropriate naming) to allow the modules to be clearly distinguishable in the 'Android' perspective in Android Studio.

 ### Notes:

 * The app polls for currency updates every second and updates the currency list accordingly.